bookofproofs/bookofproofs.github.io/_sources/history/19th-century/steklov.md

 **Vladimir Steklov** was a Russian mathematician who made many important contributions to applied mathematics.

 ### Mathematical Profile (Excerpt):
-* His uncle on his mother's side of the family was a famous literary critic.
-* Vladimir Steklov inherited many of these family talents and he himself had considerable literary and musical talents.
 * Had he not made a career from mathematics he could well have made his profession as an opera singer.
 * Steklov entered the Alexander Institute in Nizhni Novgorod at the age of 10 years.
 * He studied there for eight years graduating in 1884.